 I think for most folks, the biggest barriers to travel are time and money.

-So, after 9 years of university and nearly 40 countries total visited, I am sharing 6 of my secrets (or not so big secrets) and lessons I have learned while traveling the world (debt-free) while doing my PhD.
+So, after nearly one decade of university and nearly 50 countries and 6 continents visited, I am sharing 6 of my secrets (or not so big secrets) and lessons I have learned traveling the world while doing my PhD.

 Whether you are limited to a few weeks of vacation time, or you are a student like me, transforming your perspective of travel from a ‘holiday’, to travel as a ‘lifestyle’, can completely change how you allocate your time.